Small Group Mode

 Deleting a Group

-If you delete a group, all contributions to that group discussion will be deleted and users in the group will be moved to the Waiting Room waiting to be assigned a new group.
+If you delete a group, all contributions (including claims, comments, and feedback) to that group will be deleted, and users will be moved to the Waiting Room to be assigned to another group.

 1. Click the Settings icon in the top-right of the discussion.